Teradata Multivalue Compression and Presence Bytes for NULL Values

-Multivalue compression and null indication serve distinct purposes yet share a common objective of gathering data on the values of each row’s columns.
+Multivalue compression and null indication serve distinct purposes yet share a common objective of storing information about the values of each row’s columns.
 To conserve space, Teradata utilizes presence bytes to retain information on multivalue compression and nullability.

-The alert reader might recognize that the name “presence byte” indicates NULL values.
-In earlier releases of Teradata, this naming convention was introduced as only the nullability information was stored, and multivalue compression did not exist.
+Readers familiar with earlier releases will recognize that the name “presence byte” originally referred only to NULL values.
+This naming convention was introduced when only nullability information was stored, before multivalue compression existed.

 Each row is always equipped with at least one presence byte.
 More presence bytes are added if needed.
 Only 7 bits of the first presence byte store information about nullability or multivalue compression, as the system occupies the first bit (and it’s always set to 1).